Code-Institute-Submissions/WelshDan-fanzone/README.md

 There are a few errors and bugs remaining:

+- the supported function does not operate correctly.
+There is a makeshift list solution in ProfilePage.js to show the supported team of the profile instead of code.
+- the supported filter feed also does not function correctly.

 - The profile avatar is not connecting in posts and show only a broken image icon
 - On logging out, the home feed is still shown.
 Users cannot however comment on posts
 - Automatic tests were not added to all functions